 There are a few things a person can do to discourage people from harassing them.
-These ideas may not stop harassment taking place, but may show a person thinking about sexual harassment, that the intended victim will not put up with this kind of treatment.
+These ideas may not stop the harasser, but should show a person thinking about sexual harassment, that the intended victim will not put up with this kind of treatment.

 - a.
-Act professionally and with authority.

-- b.
-Be polite but not overly friendly.

-- c.
-Do not give details about your personal or social life.

-- d.
-Try not to be alone with the person.

-- e.
-If you eat a meal together, be sure both parties know it is for business and NOT pleasure. - f.
+Act professionally and with authority. - b.
+Be polite but not friendly. - c.
+Do not give details about your personal or social life. - d.
+Try not to be alone with the harasser. - e.
+If you eat a meal together, be sure to let the harasser know it is for business and NOT pleasure. - f.
 Do not ask for or accept any personal favours.
-They may think that you should do him or her a favour in return. - g.
-Make sure to keep conversations to work and things related to work. - h.
-Inform the person of your discomfort and ask them to stop.
+The harasser may think that you should do him or her a favour in return.

-2. What Should A Person Do If They Are Sexually Harassed?
+- g.
+Make sure to only talk about work and things related to work. - h.
+Inform the harasser of your discomfort and ask the harasser to stop. - 2.
+What Should A Person Do If They Are Sexually Harassed?
 Sometimes, even when you try to show that you will not put up with being harassed, the person will do it anyway.
 There are some things that you can do if you are being harassed.
-They may not always work, but they may help.

-- a.
-DO NOT FEEL GUILTY.
-Sometimes those harassing others will try to blame the victim.
-For example, they may say that you wear provocative or sexy clothing.
-But remember, you are the victim and this is wrong. - b.
+These may not always work, but they might stop your harasser. - a.
+Sometimes the harasser will try to blame you.
+For example they might say that you wear provocative or sexy clothing.
+Remember, you are the victim and the harasser is wrong.
+DO NOT FEEL GUILTY. - b.
 Don't just accept the harassment and not do anything.
-If you do this, it might look like you didn't really mind and/or that you agreed to the conduct.
+If you do this, it might look like you didn't really mind and that you actually agreed to the conduct.
 The most important response if you are sexually harassed is to take action.
 Document and report the activity.
 Notify the person and tell them why it made you feel uncomfortable. - c.
 Take action right away and be direct about it.
 Make sure the person knows that you do not like what they did and will not let them treat you that way.
 Sometimes all you have to do is give a friendly, but clear and firm answer.
 You will probably have to keep working with the person, so try to be professional.
 Make sure you reject the harassment firmly and clearly so the person cannot possibly misunderstand what you mean.
 You should also warn them that you will tell someone in authority if there are any more incidents. - d.
 If the person does not stop, write a letter to the person or have a lawyer write one for you.
 It should say that if they do not stop you will take legal action and report the person to your employer.
 Keep a copy of any letters you send.
 Make sure that everything you say in your letter is true, and that you stick to the facts.

-A GUIDE TO THE LAW IN ALBERTA REGARDING SEXUAL HARASSMENT IN THE WORKPLACE
+A GUIDE TO THE LAW IN ALBERTA REGARDING SEXUAL HARASSMENT IN THE WORK PLACE